Calico Ghost Town History

-The town of Calico is nestled in the Mojave Desert and was once a bustling mining community.
-With around 500 silver mines in the area it took just two years for the population of the town to reach 1200 back in the 1880s and by 1890 it was home to just over 3500 people.
+Calico is an old West mining town that’s been around since 1881.
+Nestled in the Mojave Desert, with around 500 silver mines in the area, it took just two years for the town’s population to reach 1200 back in the 1880s, and by 1890 it was home to just over 3500 people.

-However, the dream ended almost as quickly as it began when the Silver Purchase Act of 1890 pushed down silver prices and by 1900 Calico was completely abandoned!
+However, the dream ended almost as quickly as it began when the Silver Purchase Act of 1890 pushed down silver prices, and by 1900 Calico was abandoned entirely!
 It has remained so ever since despite several attempts to rejuvenate the place.

 However, just because the living have abandoned Calico, that doesn’t mean that it is uninhabited!
 Over the years, Calico Ghost Town has built up a reputation as one of the most haunted places in California, if not the entire United States.